Texas prosecutor offers probation to anti-abortion activist behind video

-David Daleiden, indicted in January by a Houston-area grand jury, appeared at Harris County District Court on a charge of tampering with a governmental record, which can bring up to 20 years in prison.
-He also faces a misdemeanor charge for trying to procure fetal tissue.
+David Daleiden, indicted in January by a Houston-area grand jury, appeared briefly at Harris County District Court on the charge of tampering with a governmental record, which can bring up to 20 years in prison.
+He also faces a misdemeanor charge for trying to procure fetal tissue

-Daleiden leads the California-based Center for Medical Progress that released the secretly filmed videos used to accuse the women’s health group of trading in aborted fetal tissue.
+Daleiden is leader of the California-based Center for Medical Progress that released the secretly filmed videos used to accuse the women’s health group of trading in aborted fetal tissue.

-He was offered a probation deal in which, if he keeps a clean record for a certain period of time, charges would be dropped, prosecutors said.
+He was offered a probation deal typically reserved for non-violent offenders in which, if he keeps a clean record for a certain period, charges would be dropped, prosecutors said.

-Daleiden’s lawyers said he planned to reject the deal and is seeking an apology from prosecutors.

-Daleiden told a news conference outside court that he wants Texas to prosecute Planned Parenthood, saying it “is open for business in baby body parts.”

-Planned Parenthood has denied Daleiden’s allegations and sued in federal court, arguing the people who recorded the videos acted illegally.
+Planned Parenthood denied Daleiden’s allegation and sued in federal court, arguing the people who recorded the videos acted illegally.

-In a twist for the Texas Republican leaders who had ordered an investigation, the grand jury in January cleared Planned Parenthood of wrongdoing and indicted video makers Daleiden and Sandra Merritt.
+In a twist for the Texas Republican leaders who had ordered an investigation, the grand jury cleared Planned Parenthood of wrongdoing and indicted video makers Daleiden and Sandra Merritt.

+Daleiden’s lawyers have said the charges are groundless and are seeking to have them thrown out.

 “We’re glad they’re being held accountable, and we hope other law enforcement agencies pursue criminal charges, as well,” said Eric Ferrero, vice president at Planned Parenthood Federation of America.